Die Cetina Quelle: Die Perspektive ist entscheidend

 Swim in the eye of the dragon

-This lake is mainly (similar to the famous Suspension rope bridge in the Zillertal) the perspective is crucial: What is special about the Cetina spring is its eye-like appearance from a bird's-eye view.
-For this reason, the spring is also called the "Blue Eye" or the "Dragon's Eye" by many.
+This lake is mainly (similar to the famous Suspension rope bridge in the Zillertal) the perspective is crucial: The special thing about the Cetina spring is its eye-shaped appearance from a bird's eye view.
+For this reason, many people call the spring the "Blue Eye" or the "Dragon's Eye".

 Directions to the Cetina source or the Blue Eye